LouisStAmour/InterviewProject_2018-10-07/README.md

 # Incomplete
-* missing `/rotate`, Sidekiq;
-* partial key rotation logic in DataEncryptingKeys, see tests
+* missing tests, `/rotate` JSON response, and deleting old keys

 # Changelog
 * See commit history.
 Primarily: upgraded to Rails 5.2 and improved tests, fixed a bug or two, added table locking and validations.